tzatko/dotfiles/README.md

 * Don't install JavaScript based stuff, install gpg and apg
 * Sane defaults on Linux, don't alias functions that don't work.
 * Change ip alias to myip (ip is a system command on Linux).
 Alias ip to myip on Mac OS X
+* Add support for directory jumper (z).
+Install it either using brew or to ~/.z.sh

 ## Authors